morepath/morepath/doc/app_reuse.rst

 link Morepath follows the defers to the application that knows how to do it.

 The :meth:`morepath.App.defer_links` directive also affects the behavior of :meth:`morepath.Request.view` in the same way.
+It does however *not* affect :meth:`morepath.Request.class_link`, as without the instance, insufficient information is available to defer the link.

 Further reading
 ---------------